 Local and geographic area procurement personnel should be utilized to develop the Service and Supply Plan.
-Coordination among cooperating agencies should occur to avoid duplication and ensure consistency in emergency equipment rental rates and negotiated prices for goods and services.

-Pre-planning will facilitate transition of IMTs, and enable both local procurement staff and Buying Teams to provide timely acquisition support to emergency incidents.
+Preplanning will facilitate transition of IMTs, and enable both local procurement staff and Buying Teams to provide timely acquisition support to emergency incidents.

 Emergency Procurement